RFM analysis answers a number of urgent questions that consumer brands have about their businesses.

 Leveraging RFM Analysis for your brand

-By increasing the number of High Value Customers with high RFM Scores, your brand will grow faster, be more profitable, and have a more efficient and effective marketing spend.
-At Daasity, we’ve seen this to be universally true: the brands that focus efforts on maximizing value from their High Value Customers grow to be large, profitable brands.
+By increasing the number of high-value customers with high RFM Scores, your brand will grow faster, be more profitable, and have a more efficient and effective marketing spend.
+At Daasity, we’ve seen this to be universally true: the brands that focus efforts on maximizing value from their HVCs grow to be larger, more profitable brands.

 Targeting the Top 21% to 40% of Your Customers (RFM Score 3 and 4)

 Your Top 21-40% of Customers are the customers who aren’t your best customers, but they could be.
 If you can boost their RFM, you can expect them to generate the lion share of your brand's profits (i.e., join the illustrious ranks of RFM Score 1 and 2).
 These customers love your brand, and if nurtured properly, will continue to make frequent purchases from your brand for years to come.